 “It is not every day that an employer can illustrate concretely how much they care about their employees,” DiDonna said.
 “However, through employee benefits, an employer can achieve this goal by showing employees just how much they care about them and their families.”

 Employees who feel appreciated tend to have higher morale, and positive morale can do wonders for your reputation and your bottom line.
 Businesses with engaged employees are 21% more profitable than their counterparts.

 How to create an employee benefits program for your business

 Creating a carefully thought-out employee benefits plan is crucial.
-Each employer (or HR professional) needs to consider the needs of the company and its employees when determining a benefits plan.
+Each employer (or HR professional) needs to consider the company’s and its employees’ needs when determining a benefits plan.

 Below are seven steps you can take to create an optimal benefits package: